xavier-render/Bouncing-balls/README.md

 # Bouncing-balls

-A project used to test my understanding with
+A project used to test my understanding with the following concepts:
 - Function
 - Classes
 - Objects